 Congenital heart disease affects 1% of children and about 33% require surgery in early childhood.
 This surgery is challenging not only because of the young age of the patients but also because their abnormal circulatory physi...Full case study

-Don't miss out!!!!!
-Registration is now open for our Hands-On NMR Spectroscopy for Metabolic Profiling Course which takes place @imperialcollege's South Kensington Campus on 24-28 Feb 2020.
-Full details of course https://t.co/lo4ZmoEXAB and register here https://t.co/hNWA6G5E3m https://t.co/UZKaf0pGLeGo to tweet
+Want to learn new skills NMR skills or upgrade existing ones?
+Join our Hands-On NMR Spectroscopy for Metabolic Profiling Course @imperialcollege's South Kensington Campus on 24-28 Feb 2020.
+Full details of course https://t.co/lo4ZmoEXAB & register here https://t.co/hNWA6G5E3m https://t.co/lUZicpkVRjGo to tweet